toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Settings-Guide.md

 - After sending an email
 - After moving emails to different labels
 - After marking emails as spam or not spam

-## Cache Management

-The app uses Room Database to cache emails and user data.
-While there's no explicit cache clearing option in the UI, the following behaviors are implemented:

-- Local database is cleared when signing in to ensure fresh data
-- Emails are cached for offline access
-- Changes made offline are synchronized when internet connection is restored

 ## Privacy Features